Some of us distrust God because we question the fairness of his salvation plan.

 Special Provisions

 God is omniscient.
-He knows when we contemplate his existence, ponder his holiness relative to our sinfulness, and wonder what will happen to us after we die.
+He knows when we contemplate his existence, ponder his holiness in light of our sinfulness, and wonder what will happen to us after we die.

-At these spiritual junctions, God ensures that we have access to sufficient information about his salvation plan to make an informed decision about our eternal destiny.
+At these spiritual junctures, God ensures that we have sufficient information about his salvation plan to make an informed decision about our eternal destiny.

 He makes special provisions when necessary.